Transforming Prison Safety, Culture and Rehabilitation

 A groundbreaking new study is changing the way we think about brain health and classroom performance.
-The INHANCE randomised clinical trial, recently published in JMIR Serious Games, has provided the first-ever human evidence that specific types of computerized cognitive training can physically reverse chemical declines in the brain.
+The INHANCE randomised clinical trial, recently published in JMIR Serious Games, has provided the first-ever human evidence that specific types of computerised cognitive training can physically reverse chemical declines in the brain.

 For educators and parents of children with ADHD, these findings are not just scientific milestones – they are a roadmap to potentially transforming academic outcomes.